 Open Type N:

-Devices to prevent unacceptable overpressures or vacuums and constructed so as to prevent any accumulation of water and its penetration into the cargo tank.
+Devices to prevent unacceptable overpressures or vacuums and constructed so as to prevent any accumulation of water and penetration of water into the cargo tank.

 Open Type N with flame arresters:

-Devices to prevent unacceptable overpressures or vacuums, equipped with flame arresters capable of withstanding steady burning and constructed so as to prevent any accumulation of water and its penetration into the cargo tank.
+Devices to prevent unacceptable overpressures or vacuums, equipped with flame arresters capable of withstanding steady burning and constructed so as to prevent any accumulation of water and penetration of water into the cargo tank.

 Closed Type N: